jkwill87/mapi/readme.rst

              'Devereaux run off on a big quest to find the secret stash of ' 'Pirate One-Eyed Willie.',
  'title': 'The Goonies'}

+Some APIs, like TMDb, allow you to search by an IMDb 'tt-const' as well:
 >>> results = client.search(id_imdb='tt0089218')  # Using IMDb ID
 >>> pprint(dict(next(results)))
 {'date': '1985-06-06',